HyperToxic33/CodePromptBuilder/README.md

 ## File Inclusion Logic

 Only explicitly checked file nodes are included.
 (Directories are not checkable.)
-For each checked directory path variant (rare—normally not checkable), the code defensively enumerates its immediate children; but by design the UI prevents directory checking.
+For each checked directory path variant (rareâ€”normally not checkable), the code defensively enumerates its immediate children; but by design the UI prevents directory checking.

 Extension patterns are applied when using the Select button and again during generation if directory enumeration occurs.